Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

 Give your sewing projects a pretty finish with a lettuce hem!
 This type of curly hem looks cute and attractive and is practical too as it won’t make your project shorter.
-A great option when you’re short on fabric.
+A great option for when you’re short on fabric.

 I love how much prettiness a lettuce hem adds to basically any sewing project!
 While it’s more popular on little girls clothes, you can also see the adorable lettuce edge hem on women’s clothing too, particularly younger women, in items such as tops, cardigans and even dresses.